 Although Uncle Sam (initials U.S.) is the most popular personification of the United States, many Americans have little or no concept of his origins.
-If pressed, the average American might point to the early 20th century and Sam’s frequent appearance on army recruitment posters.
+The average American might point to the early 20th century and Sam’s frequent appearance on army recruitment posters if pressed.
 In reality, however, the figure of Uncle Sam dates back much further.
 Portraying the tradition of representative male icons in America, which can be traced well back to colonial times, the actual figure of Uncle Sam dates from the War of 1812.

-At that point, most American icons had been geographically specific, centering most often on the New England area.
-However, the War of 1812 sparked a renewed interest in national identity which had faded since the American Revolution.
+At that point, most American icons had been geographically specific, often centering on the New England area.
+However, the War of 1812 sparked a renewed interest in national identity, which had faded since the American Revolution.

 The term Uncle Sam is said to have been derived from a man named Samuel Wilson, a meat packer from Troy, New York, who supplied rations for the soldiers during the War of 1812.
 Samuel Wilson, who served in the American Revolution at the age of 15, was born in Massachusetts.
 After the war, he settled in the town of Troy, New York, where he and his brother, Ebenezer, began the firm of E. & S. Wilson, a meatpacking facility.
 Samuel was a man of great fairness, reliability, and honesty who was devoted to his country.
 Well-liked, local residents began to refer to him as “Uncle Sam.”